kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Boli, John, George M Thomas, and Young S. Kim, eds.
 “Constructing a Global Identity: The Role of Esperanto.”
 In *Constructing World Culture International Nongovernmental Organizations Since 1875*.
 Stanford, Calif.: Stanford University Press, 1999.
 (P)
 * Burkman, Thomas W. *Japan and the League of Nations: Empire and World Order, 1914-1938*.
 University of Hawaii Press, 2008.
 (P)
 * Chan, Gerald.
 “China and the Esperanto Movement.” *The Australian Journal of Chinese Affairs*, no. 15 (1986): 1–18.
 * Chan, Kwok Bun. *Chinese Identities, Ethnicity and Cosmopolitanism*.
-London [u.a.: Routledge, 2009.
+London: Routledge, 2009.
 (P)
 * Chapelier, Émile, and Gassy Marin. *Anarchists and the International Language, Esperanto*.
 Freedom Office, 1908.
 * Chen, Jian.
 “Bridging Revolution and Decolonization: The ‘Bandung Discourse’ in China’s Early Cold War Experience.”
 In *Connected Histories: Decolonization and the Cold War in Southeast Asia, 1945-1962*.
 Stanford University Press, 2009.
 * Dore, Ronald Philip. *Japan, Internationalism and the UN*.
 Psychology Press, 1997.